Earthquake Insurance

 When determining how much coverage is right for you, your independent insurance agent can certainly suggest ideal coverage limits for your policy.
 Your policy's limits might be the same as your homeowners insurance policy's at first, such as 10% of your dwelling's overall coverage for your personal property.
 This amount can be increased, however.

 Earthquake policies can also come with higher deductibles compared to home insurance, sometimes at 10% to 20% of the dwelling coverage limit.
 These policies also often come with separate deductibles for dwelling coverage and personal property coverage.
-An independent insurance agent help review your policy and break this down further for you.
+An independent insurance agent can help review your policy and break this down further for you.

 Is Earthquake Insurance Expensive?